BenVosper/scripts/readme.md

 For each item in the `repos` file:

  1. Clone the repo if the named directory doesn't already exist
- 2. If a `conda_env` value is present:
+ 2. If a `venv_name` value is present:
-     1. Create a new conda environment with this name if it doesn't already exist
+     1. Create a new venv with this name if it doesn't already exist
      2. Activate environment
      3. Install `requirements.txt`
      4. Deactivate environment